 To better help you understand why each piece of evidence you are collecting is important, let’s break them down step by step:

 Step 1: Call 911 to Ask For Medical Assistance and Obtain A Car Accident Police Report

 This step is critical for many reasons.
 The first priority at any accident is tending to anyone who is injured, and the best way to do that is to call for an ambulance and trained emergency medical personnel.

+What about minor accidents?
+Do you have to call the police after a minor accident?
+Yes.
 The 911 dispatcher will also send a police officer to the scene who will generate an accident report and usually issue a citation to the at-fault driver.

 The accident report is critical to your case because it will contain all of the drivers’ and passengers’ names and information as well as the drivers’ insurance information.

 Plus, it will include a diagram of how the accident occurred and document important factors such as time, date, lighting, weather, and traffic conditions at the time of the accident.

 It is very difficult to pursue a car accident insurance claim if the crash was not reported to the police and for which no accident report exists.